Vereine-Einzeigentum/boardgame-proto/grave-approachal/OBSCUR-SPEC.md

 **[M] Other players are your Chronicle keepers.** When a player WITNESSes a moment where another traveler's mask verb was available and they didn't take it, they may spend their WITNESS for the turn to place a Chronicle token face-down in that traveler's Chronicle space.
 Silent.
 No announcement.

-**Ember is the exception.** [M] Ember's Chronicle tokens are placed by players who chose to HOLD STILL during a turn when Static was high and Ember could have SURGEd.
-The keeper is the person who absorbed the cost of Ember's possible surge, not the person watching Ember's restraint.

-At House-fall, each traveler flips their Chronicle tokens before the question is read.
+At Housewin, each traveler flips their Chronicle tokens before the question is read.
 The count is visible.
 Then the question is read. **The question is the meaning.
 The count is the proof.**

-### The six Chronicle questions [M]
+### The six Chronicle [STRICTLY EXAMPLES NEED CALIBRATING FOR SHIPPED VERSION] questions [M]

 | Mask | Question |
 |---|---|